Who Is Eligible for Regulation A + Offerings? Posted by Brenda Hamilton, Securities Lawyer

 Only certain types of securities are eligible for sale under Regulation A+, specifically common stock and preferred stock as well as warrants and other convertible equity securities and non-asset backed Notes, i.e. straight debt.
 You can offer Derivatives – Options, Warrants and Convertible Debt, with special rules for calculating offering amount if exercisable within one year or qualified in an offering.

 Asset-backed securities, as defined in Regulation A+, are not eligible for sale under Regulation A+.
 See list of Ineligible Issuers above.

 Stockholders Registering their Shares for Resale in a Regulation A+ Offering

-One of the biggest changes between A+ and S-1 is how stockholders registering their shares for resale by having them included in a registration statement can sell their securities if they are included in an S-1 Registration Statement vs. a Regulation A+ Offering Statement.
+One of the more prominent changes in A+ and S-1 is how stockholders registering their shares for resale, by having them included in a registration statement, can sell their securities if they are included in an S-1 Registration Statement vs. a Regulation A+ Offering Statement.

 Selling Stockholders in a Regulation A+ Offering are subject to more restrictions than Selling Stockholders in an S-1 Registration Statement, as described below.